gabriel-ferraro/js_lit_tailwind_vite/README.md

 ### How to make a multi-page project that is correctly bundled by Vite?

-Vite is frequently used alongside front-end libraries that are single-paged, If a multi-page project is being made, then the file vite.config.js needs to be altered; this way vite will correctly handle the code-splitting and bundle your application for homologation/development:
+Vite is frequently used alongside front-end libraries that are single-paged, If a multi-page project is being made, then the file vite.config.js needs to be altered; this way Vite will correctly handle the code-splitting and bundle your application for homologation/development:

 <details>
 <summary>Example:</summary>